Rapidly Screening the Correlation Between the Rotational Mobility and the Hydrogen Bonding Strength of Confined Water: Theory

 \subsection{$^2$H Relaxation}

-\paragraph{spectral density function} The rate of longitudinal relaxation, $R_1$, of deuterium ($I=1$) in solution is dominated by the quadrupolar relaxation mechanism, in contrast to relaxation of $^{1}H$ nuclei ($I=\frac{1}{2}$) which is typically dominated by dipolar relaxation in solution~\cite{Hindman1973}.
-Quadrupolar relaxation, for deuterium ($I = 1$), is given by~\cite{abragamPrinciples1961}

-where $e$ is the elementary charge, $Q$ is the quadrupolar moment of the nucleus, $q$ represents the electric field gradient at the nucleus, $\nu_D$ is the deuterium resonance frequency, and $J(\nu)$ is the reduced spectral density function (the Fourier transform of a normalized auto-correlation function that describes the rotational motion)~\cite{slichterPrinciples1989}.
-Similarly, the rate of transverse relaxation, $R_{2}$, is given by,

-\figSpecDens \paragraph{averaging of τ\_c} In the extreme narrowing limit (see \cref{fig:lorentzian}), where the correlation time $\tau_c$ is very fast relative to the resonance frequency $\nu_D$ (\ie $ 2 \pi \nu_D \tau_{c} \ll 1$), $J(\nu)$ evaluated at frequencies of $\nu_D$ and $2\nu_D$ will equal $2\tau_{c}$.
+\paragraph{spectral density function} The rate of longitudinal relaxation, $R_1$, of deuterium ($I=1$) in solution is dominated by the quadrupolar relaxation mechanism (\cref{sec:QuadDetails}), in contrast to relaxation of $^{1}H$ nuclei ($I=\frac{1}{2}$) which is typically dominated by dipolar relaxation in solution.\cite{Hindman1973} In the extreme narrowing limit (see \cref{fig:lorentzian}), where the correlation time $\tau_c$ is very fast relative to the resonance frequency $\nu_D$ (\ie $ 2 \pi \nu_D \tau_{c} \ll 1$), $J(\nu)$ evaluated at frequencies of $\nu_D$ and $2\nu_D$ will equal $2\tau_{c}$.
 This condition is applicable to the overwhelming majority of samples in this work, and simplifies \cref{eq:R1q} to

 through which we can relate the rotational correlation time of the deuterium nuclei $\tau_{c}$ to the corresponding $R_1$.
 Notably, under the extreme narrowing limit, $J(0)$, $J(\nu)$, and $J(2\nu)$ all evaluate to $2 \tau_c$ rendering the value of \cref{eq:R2q} equal to that of \cref{eq:R1q2}.
 In other words, in the motional narrowing limit (and only in the motional narrowing limit) $R_1$ = $R_2$. \paragraph{averaging of relaxation} When considering relations to other techniques, it is important to note that the $\tau_c$ above can represent the net effect of several individual processes or environments.
 When multiple processes contribute to the rotational diffusion, the rate of decay of the quadrupolar correlation function is additive -- \ie, the total correlation time takes the form